-Baker Clause and provider access legislation
+Baker Clause

-During the annual careers fair, parents 'next step evening' and pupil 'next step day' local colleges, Sixth Form providers, universities, apprenticeship providers and training providers are invited into school to discuss alternative pathways and provision.
+During the annual careers fair, parents 'next step evening' and pupil 'next step day' local colleges, and training providers are invited into school to discuss alternative pathways and provision.

 Roles and responsibilities

 All staff contribute to the implementation of this policy through their role as a tutor and as a subject specialists.
 Subject specialists embed careers into their subject area.
 A range of connections between Higher education providers and employers are exploited to support the curriculum through KS3 to 5.